Therac-25: Design

+The patient is placed on a fixed stretcher.
+Above them is a turntable to which the components that modify the electron beam are fixed.
+The turntable has a position for the X-ray mode (photons), another position for the electron mode and a third position for making adjustments using visible light.
+In this position an electron beam is not expected, and a light that is reflected in a stainless steel mirror simulates the beam.
+In this position there is no ion chamber acting as a radiation dosimeter because the radiation beam is not expected to function.

+The turntable has some microswitches that indicate the position to the computer.
+When the plate is in one of the three allowed fixed positions a plunger locks it by interlocking.
+In this type of machine, electromechanical locks were traditionally used to ensure that the turntable was in the correct position before starting treatment.
+In the Therac-25, these were replaced by software checks.

 Problem description

 The six documented accidents occurred when the high-current electron beam generated in X-ray mode was delivered directly to patients.
 Two software faults were to blame.
-One, when the operator incorrectly selected X-ray mode before quickly changing to electron mode, which allowed the electron beam to be set for X-ray mode without the X-ray target being in place.
+One was when the operator incorrectly selected X-ray mode then in 8 seconds quickly changing to electron mode, which allowed the electron beam to be set for X-ray mode without the X-ray target being in place.
 A second fault allowed the electron beam to activate during field-light mode, during which no beam scanner was active or target was in place.

 Previous models had hardware interlocks to prevent such faults, but the Therac-25 had removed them, depending instead on software checks for safety.

 The high-current electron beam struck the patients with approximately 100 times the intended dose of radiation, and over a narrower area, delivering a potentially lethal dose of beta radiation.
 The feeling was described by patient Ray Cox as "an intense electric shock", causing him to scream and run out of the treatment room.
 Several days later, radiation burns appeared, and the patients showed the symptoms of radiation poisoning; in three cases, the injured patients later died as a result of the overdose.